kevindawson/App-Midgen/README.md

 Synopsis:

-Change to root of package and run
+Change to root of a package you want to scan and run

  midgen

-Now with a GetOps --help or -?
+Now with a added GetOps --help or -?

- midgen -?

 Usage:
     midgen [options]